-Furniture has been arranged to meet current physical distancing standards.
+Furniture has been arranged to meet current physical distancing guidelines.
 Floors and tables have been marked to delineate proper physical distancing.
 Anytime a room is used at capacity, these markings must be used to confirm proper spacing of students and faculty.

 Doors / Elevator / Stairs / Hallways

 - The front stairwell is for UP traffic only.
-Unless you plan to use the elevator, please utilize the front stairs to get to classrooms or offices from the 1st
+Unless you plan to use the elevator, please utilize the front stairs to get to classrooms or offices from the 1st floor.

 - The back stairwell is for down traffic only.
 Unless you plan to use the elevator please utilize the back stairs to exit the building after class.